 After earning my PhD in English from University of Wisconsin in 2014, I spent two years as a postdoc at UCLA.
 There I coordinated a Mellon Sawyer Seminar in which participants workshopped scholarly essays that were later published in The Routledge Companion to the Environmental Humanities (2017), an interdisciplinary anthology that I co-edited with Ursula K. Heise and Jon Christensen.

 During the process of discussing first drafts, commenting on revised drafts, and editing the anthology, I came to realize that the strategies I had developed to support students in the Writing Center not only transferred to such collaboration with faculty, but also met a need.
 I saw that I could empower excellent writers and scholars whose work I admire.
 I became an independent writing consultant in order to help such writers produce their best work and cultivate sustainable and rewarding writing habits while doing so.

-With Ursula K. Heise and Jon Christensen, I co-edited The Routledge Companion to the Environmental Humanities, which was published in January 2017.
-My scholarly work has appeared in the Journal of Modern Literature and Victorian Poetry, and my article on Lorine Niedecker’s food poems of the 1930s and 40s is forthcoming in Modernism/modernity.
-My current book project, Organic Forming: Poetry, Ecology, Food, examines how twentieth-century poets and sustainable farming advocates have used metaphors of the poem or the farm as an organism to remake poetic and social forms.
+My own scholarly articles have appeared in Modernism/modernity, the Journal of Modern Literature, and Victorian Poetry, as well as in edited collections.
+My current book project, Organic Forming: Poetry, Ecology, Food, examines how twentieth-century poets and sustainable farming advocates have used the metaphor of the poem or the farm as an organism to remake poetic and social forms.